Open Events and FAQs

 Q: Do you recommend tutoring before the assessments?

-A: We do not recommend tutoring, although, it is sensible to ensure your daughter is prepared for assessment-style conditions and to working in a timed environment.
+A: We do not recommend tutoring, although it is sensible to ensure your daughter is prepared for assessment-style conditions and to working in a timed environment.
 If your daughter has never worked in timed conditions before the entrance assessments you may wish to prepare her at home for this style of working.
 The setting for the entrance assessments aims to ensure each girl is relaxed and able to work at her best.
 Girls take the assessments in small groups of up to 24 in an ordinary classroom with two teachers who are experienced at working with this age group.
 Breaks are given in between assessments.

 Q: Will you contact my daughter’s current school, if so, when?